Free Resources

 • Ranking: Vertical bar charts can be used to rank items based on a specific criterion, such as the top-performing companies in a market.

-A bar chart is a graphical representation of data that uses rectangular bars to show the values of different categories or items.
+A Horizontal Bar Chart is a graphical representation of data that uses rectangular bars to show the values of different categories or items.
 The length or height of each bar is proportional to the data it represents, making it easy to compare values across categories.

 When you have data categories with longer labels or when you want to emphasize the differences in values by displaying them horizontally.
 They are particularly useful for displaying rankings or comparisons of data where the category names or labels are lengthy.